OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

 ### OpenLAP-DataSet
 The OpenLAP-DataSet is the internal data exchange format used in the OpenLAP.
 It is a modular JSON based serializable dataset to validate and exchange data between different components of the OpenLAP.
 Since the modular approach is used to develop the OpenLAP, different components act with relative independence from each other.
 Thus, a data exchange model is needed which can easily be serialized to and from JSON.

-The OpenLAP-DataSet is implemented under the class name `OLAPDataSet`.
+The OpenLAP-DataSet is implemented under the class name `OpenLAPDataSet`.
 It is a collection of columns represented using the class `OLAPDataColumns`.
 Each column consists of two distinctive sections.
 A metadata section contains id, type, required flag, title and description of the column encapsulated in a class `OLAPColumnConfigurationData`.
 The second section is the data itself, represented as an array of the specified type.
 More details are available on the [OpenLAP-DataSet project](https://github.com/OpenLearningAnalyticsPlatform/OpenLAP-DataSet) page.
 Concrete examples to initialize and read data from OpenLAP-DataSet is given below in step by step guide to implement a new Visualization Technique.

 ### Methods of the `VisualizationCodeGenerator` abstract class
 The `VisualizationCodeGenerator` abstract class has a series of methods that allows new classes that extend it to be used by the OpenLAP.

 #### Implemented Methods

-* The ` isDataProcessable()` method takes an `OLAPPortConfiguration` as parameter and validate if the `OLAPDataSet` with the specified configuration can be processed or not.
+* The ` isDataProcessable()` method takes an `OLAPPortConfiguration` as parameter and validate if the `OpenLAPDataSet` with the specified configuration can be processed or not.

-* The `generateVisualizationCode()` method takes an `OLAPDataSet`, an `OLAPPortConfiguration` and a `DataTransformer` as parameters.
-The incoming `OLAPDataSet` is used as an input data which is transformed using the `DataTransformer` if the `OLAPPortConfiguration` is valid.
+* The `generateVisualizationCode()` method takes an `OpenLAPDataSet`, an `OLAPPortConfiguration` and a `DataTransformer` as parameters.
+The incoming `OpenLAPDataSet` is used as an input data which is transformed using the `DataTransformer` if the `OLAPPortConfiguration` is valid.
 The transformed data is then processed using the `visualizationCode()` method to produce the “Visualization Generation Script” (as discussed in the Fundamental Concepts section).

 * The `getVisualizationLibraryScript()` method returns the “Visualization Library Script” (as discussed in the Fundamental Concepts section) by calling the `visualizationLibraryScript()` method.

-* The `getInput()` method allow other classes to obtain the input `OLAPDataSet` which can be used to get the columns metadata as `OLAPColumnConfigurationData` class.
+* The `getInput()` method allow other classes to obtain the input `OpenLAPDataSet` which can be used to get the columns metadata as `OLAPColumnConfigurationData` class.

 #### Abstract Methods

-* The `initializeDataSetConfiguration()` method is where the developer will define the column configuration of the input  `OLAPDataSet`.
+* The `initializeDataSetConfiguration()` method is where the developer will define the column configuration of the input  `OpenLAPDataSet`.

 * The `visualizationCode()` is the core method where the developer will implement the logic to convert the data transformed using the `DataTransformer` in the “Visualization Generation Script” which is returned as a string.
 This method is called by the `generateVisualizationCode()` method described above.

 * The `visualizationLibraryScript()` method is where the developer will provide the “Visualization Library Script” section of the implementing visualization technique.

 ### Methods of the `DataTransformer` interface class
-The `DataTransformer` interface class provides a single method `transformData()` to be implemented which accept the `OLAPDataSet` as input parameter.
-The developers will implement the logic here to transform the incoming `OLAPDataSet` to any data structure which will be used by the `visualizationCode()` method of the ‘VisualizationCodeGenerator’ abstract class to generate the “Visualization Generation Script”.
+The `DataTransformer` interface class provides a single method `transformData()` to be implemented which accept the `OpenLAPDataSet` as input parameter.
+The developers will implement the logic here to transform the incoming `OpenLAPDataSet` to any data structure which will be used by the `visualizationCode()` method of the ‘VisualizationCodeGenerator’ abstract class to generate the “Visualization Generation Script”.
 The return of this method is a class `TransformedData<T>` which contains a single object `dataContent` of type `<T>` to store the transformed data.

 ### Important Note

 The concept of the abstract `VisualizationCodeGenerator` class and the `DataTransformer` interface should be clear from the above description.
-In the `VisualizationCodeGenerator` class the developer defines the input `OLAPDataSet` column configuration, the core logic to generate the “Visualization Generation Script”, and provide “Visualization Library Script”.
-Whereas, in the `DataTransformer` the developer implement the conversion of input `OLAPDataSet` to suitable data structure which can be used to generate “Visualization Generation Script” in the `VisualizationCodeGenerator` class.
-So the important point here is that the input `OLAPDataSet` is defined in the `VisualizationCodeGenerator` class but it is not used there.
+In the `VisualizationCodeGenerator` class the developer defines the input `OpenLAPDataSet` column configuration, the core logic to generate the “Visualization Generation Script”, and provide “Visualization Library Script”.
+Whereas, in the `DataTransformer` the developer implement the conversion of input `OpenLAPDataSet` to suitable data structure which can be used to generate “Visualization Generation Script” in the `VisualizationCodeGenerator` class.
+So the important point here is that the input `OpenLAPDataSet` is defined in the `VisualizationCodeGenerator` class but it is not used there.
 It is used in the `DataTransformer` and the transformed data from this interface class is then used in the `VisualizationCodeGenerator`.

 ## Step by step guide to implement a new Visualization Method